tremor-rs/tremor-www/versioned_docs/version-0.11/tremor-script/functions.md

 Functions are namespaced to make identification easier.

-Tremor also supports user defined functions.
+Tremor also supports user-defined functions.
 There are a few noteworthy restrictions:

 1. Functions are pure / side effect free - you can not mutate `event`, `state`,